danferia/the4techies/domain.md

 - I’ve typed in “the4techs” in the space above.
 They automatically fill in the “www” at the beginning and the “.com” at the end.

+ #2.
+Add to Shopping Cart

+ - Click the “Add to Cart” button
+ - Click View Cart to see more details.
+ - Click the dropdown to select a time period, from 1 year to 10.
+Toggle the auto-renew button if you want to renew your domain name automatically at the end of that time.
+ - Namecheap automatically gives you a year of WITHHELDforPRIVACY free when you register a domain name with them.
+This can cut down on the amount of spam email you’re likely to get.